 The Task force recommended changing the formula because, Premier John Horgan said, it was “simply not sustainable for renters, many of whom are on fixed incomes, to see their rent increase by more than inflation each and every year.”

 The two per cent that was added to the rate of inflation made a world of difference.
-Reporter Andrew McLeod calculated that in 2018, B.C. rents were “nearly 40 per cent higher than they would have been had increases been capped at the rate of inflation for the past 15 years.”
+Reporter Andrew MacLeod calculated that in 2018, B.C. rents were “nearly 40 per cent higher than they would have been had increases been capped at the rate of inflation for the past 15 years.”

 The government explained further that even though the old formula provided for upkeep and maintenance, such work was often left undone.
 The new approach, Horgan forecast, would “strike a balance between giving relief to renters while encouraging people to maintain their rental properties.”
 The Task Force added that the new approach would bring the province “into line with the similar practices that have been used in Ontario and Manitoba for over a decade.”